MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-multi-zone-content.md

 The architecture has Azure services that automatically set up the private endpoints.

 Azure Spring Apps is deployed into that network using [vnet-injection](/azure/spring-apps/how-to-deploy-in-azure-virtual-network).
-As part of provisioning the necessary private endpoints are automatically created.
 The application is accessed by reaching the private IP address.

 The database also follows a similar model.
 The [flexible server deployment mode of Azure Database for MySQL](https://azure.microsoft.com/products/mysql) supports virtual network integration through a dedicated subnet.